Apple and GE announce deep partnership

 In recent years, GE has been making a hard push to modernize and this partnership is clearly part of that.

-The SDK and the APM app will be available for download on October 26th as part of GE’s Mind + Machines conference.Featured Image: Stephen Lam/Getty Images
+The SDK and the APM app will be available for download on October 26th as part of GE’s Mind + Machines conference.Featured Image: David L. Ryan/The Boston Globe/JOSH EDELSON/AFP/Getty Images

 0